 “Yeah, well... she might have brought it up.”
 She says, looking down.

-I shake my head then try to look her in the eye.
+I shake my head, but stop because that hurts, then try to look her in the eye.
 “I thought you said you don’t have a phone.”

 “What?”
 Lily looks up confused.